Charlie Heaton

-Charlie Ross Heaton (born 6 February 1994) is an English actor and musician.
+Charles Ross Heaton (born 6 February 1994) is an English actor.
 He is known for starring as Jonathan Byers in the Netflix science fiction horror series Stranger Things (2016–present) and for his roles in feature films like As You Are (2016), Marrowbone (2017), The New Mutants (2020), No Future (2021), and The Souvenir Part II (2021).
 Prior to his acting career, Heaton played in a number of London-based bands.

 Early life

 Heaton was born on 6 February 1994 in Leeds, West Yorkshire.
 He was raised by his mother on a council estate in Bridlington, a small coastal town in Yorkshire.
+Heaton has an older sister, Levi Heaton, also an actor and a member of Self Esteem's live band.

 Career

 2010–2014: Music

 Heaton moved to London at age 16.
 He played in a number of bands before joining the noise-rock band Comanechi as the drummer.
 During his tenure, the band released an album in 2013 and toured for a year and a half.
 Heaton then joined London-based psychedelic band Half Loon.